A panic attack is a severe attack of anxiety and fear which occurs suddenly, often without warning, and for no apparent reason.

 What is a panic attack?

-A panic attack is a severe attack of anxiety and fear which occurs suddenly, often without warning, and for no apparent reason.
+A panic attack is a severe attack of anxiety and fear which occurs suddenly, often without warning.
 In addition to the anxiety, various other symptoms may also occur during a panic attack.

 Panic attack symptoms

 - A 'thumping heart' or rapid heart rate (palpitations).

 - Hot flushes or chills.

 - Feeling short of breath, sometimes with choking sensations.

 - Feelings of unreality, or being detached from yourself.

 The physical symptoms that occur with panic attacks do not mean there is a physical problem with the heart, chest, etc. The symptoms mainly occur because of an overdrive of nervous impulses from the brain to various parts of the body during a panic attack.